Your Expert Guide: How to Explore Seville with Kids (2024)

 When I was a kid my dad would drag us round churches and my mum loved a good stately home visit.
 Guess what my brother and I hated: that’s right, churches and stately homes.
 Still not a massive fan if I’m honest.
 And that’s what I want to avoid with my kids if I can.
 I don’t want my kids to hate culture or history so when we do something cultural we always try to make it super interesting for them.

-Seville is a great place to visit with kids so let’s consider each of the main sites in Seville, whether kids truly enjoy them and how you can make a visit slightly more entertaining for them.
+Seville is a great place to visit with kids but let’s consider each of the main sites in Seville, whether kids truly enjoy them and how you can make a visit slightly more entertaining for them.

 ⭐️ If you’re contemplating the big question; Malaga or Seville for your vacation, let it be known that I think both cities are great for kids.
-The Same goes for anyone deciding between Valencia or Seville.
+The same goes for anyone deciding between Valencia or Seville.

 ➡️ Let’s check out the perfect 1-day itinerary, 3-day itinerary and 5-day (+ quirky day) itinerary for Seville.